 What Your Restlessness May Be Saying To You

-source site Earlier in our marriage when my husband would start talking about his restlessness and brainstorming about new opportunities, I would glaze over.
+source link Earlier in our marriage when my husband would start talking about his restlessness and brainstorming about new opportunities, I would glaze over.
 All I could think about was – what did this mean for our family… Increased travel?
 Solo parenting?
 A move?
-I then started poking holes in all his ideas, trying to talk him into why he shouldn’t be restless source link .
+I then started poking holes in all his ideas, trying to talk him into why he shouldn’t be restless binary options trading signals with franco .
 He ended up deflated and left to figure out what was stirring in his heart on his own.
 I ended up feeling like the big kill joy trying to keep him rooted to reality.
 It was not a good dynamic.

-source link The problem is… many people never really explore what is at the heart of their discontent; and we are not very good about helping others explore their discontent either!)
+source url The problem is… many people never really explore what is at the heart of their discontent; and we are not very good about helping others explore their discontent either!)

 - a new job or role change (As we say in our house – I need a new mountain to climb!)